hannahborje/myTodoList/README.md

 *** When you are getting tired of the Todo Application (how can you ever?) you stop it by:

-In terminal window, write
+In terminal window

-    `python todo.py` using Ctrl-C.
+    use Ctrl-C.

 To get out of the virtualenv, write: